Pricing Guide: How Much Does Bush Trimming Cost?

 With LawnStarter

-Some other landscaping services go naturally along with bush trimming.
+Some other landscaping services go along with bush trimming.
 Adding these services will add a significant amount to your overall cost.
-However, just like having a large quantity of bushes trimmed by the same company can result in savings, bundling multiple services can sometimes earn you a discount.
+However, just like having a large number of bushes trimmed by the same company can result in savings, bundling multiple services can sometimes earn you a discount.

-The ability to bundle landscaping services depends on your specific contractor, but tree trimming hedge trimming, and mulching are often offered with bush trimming.
+The ability to bundle landscaping services depends on your specific contractor, but tree trimming, hedge trimming, and mulching are often offered with shrub trimming.

 Worker trimming trees with a pole saw